alimanfoo/ag1000g-bakeoff/README.md

 ## Summary of challenges

-1. Variant calling from 22 _Anopheles gambiae_ whole genome sequences taken from an experimental cross.
+[Challenge 1](challenges/1/).
+SNP and indel variant calling from 22 _Anopheles gambiae_ whole genome sequences taken from an experimental cross.
 Data are short reads from Illumina HiSeq.
-Submissions evaluated based on mendelian error rates, and parsimony of inheritance.
+Submissions evaluated based on Mendelian error rates, and parsimony of inheritance.

 ## Maintainers